sharvit/sharvit.github.io/content/posts/2019-11-05-i-received-my-new-pc-and-it-is-the-time-to-install-fedora-and-set-up-my-work-environment.md

 ---
-title: I recived my new PC and it is the time to install Fedora and setup my work enviorment
+title: I received my new PC, and it is the time to install Fedora and set up my work environment
-coverImage: ../post-images/2019-11-05-i-recived-my-new-pc-and-it-is-the-time-to-install-fedora-and-setup-my-work-enviorment.JPEG
+coverImage: ../post-images/2019-11-05-i-received-my-new-pc-and-it-is-the-time-to-install-fedora-and-set-up-my-work-environment.JPEG
 ---

-Two years after I joined Redhat to work on the [foreman](https://theforeman.org) project, I recived a new PC (lenovo T480s) and it's time for a fresh start.
+Two years after I joined Redhat to work on the [foreman](https://theforeman.org) project, I received a new PC (Lenovo T480s), and it's time for a fresh start.
-In this post I will describe my process of setting up a new PC.
+In this post, I will describe my process of setting up a new PC.

 ## Goals
 - Be able to work inside Redhat and use Redhat office tools
 - Have a javascript development environment
 - Have a ruby development environment
-- Have Atom as my IDE and sync it back with my previus settings
+- Have Atom as my IDE and sync it back with my previous settings
 - Have a [forklift](https://github.com/theforeman/forklift) development environment so I can work on [the foreman project](https://theforeman.org).

 ## My Tools